 "... several authors have found strong associations between large scale weather phenomena (e.g. the NAO [North Atlantic Oscillation]) and growing season variability, suggesting that global warming may not be the only explanation.
 Also, other factors like land use change may have been of importance.
 It must be kept in mind that the observed changes in GSL [growing season length] are not uniform; while increased GSL has been observed in low-to-mid latitudes, the GSL seems to decrease at some high latitude and altitude sites." ("Growing Season Changes in the Last Century", Agricultural and Forest Meteorology, March 2006).

 How does it affect the local wildlife?
-Our wildlife has evolved to be highly adaptable to the variable timing of the arrival of spring.
+Well, our hardy wildlife has evolved to be highly adaptable to the variable timing of the arrival of spring.
 It thus seems unlikely that such natural variability will phase them, especially given how long it's been happening — the graph above shows it happening long before the Industrial Revolution.
 In our own time, a few extra years (per decade) in which there's an earlier arrival of a warm spring, and/or an extended Indian summer in Autumn, would seem to me to benefit almost all species.

 Tuesday, 22 March 2016